304 North Cardinal St.

 Jonagold apples are quite large, which makes them highly coveted by commercial sellers.
 They get more bang for their buck and so do you!
 While most apples have a lot of red in their skin, Jonagold apples are more of a blend of greenish yellows to rosy oranges.
 The temperature they are grown in affects the coloring and they often have red spotting or vertical stripping on their skin.

-Jonagold apples have a sweet flavor with a little bit of a tartness (likely from its parent apple, the Jonathan Apple).
+Jonagold apples have a sweet flavor with a little bit of tartness (likely from its parent apple, the Jonathan Apple).
 These are creamy yet crisp apples, which makes them very enjoyable to bite into.
-The texture of the flesh inside is incredibly juicy, with a fluffy yet crunch fresh texture.
+The texture of the flesh inside is incredibly juicy, with a fluffy yet crunch-fresh texture.

 The flavor of a Jonagold is a perfect balance of its parent apples and a perfect snack for any fruit lover.
 The flavor of a Jonagold Apple is very enjoyable on its own as well as in cooked recipes (especially apple pies).
 These apples aren’t overly sweet and are quite refreshing.